 Workplace and job-related injuries are as varied as people themselves.
-However, whether construction accidents, factory accidents or accidents resulting from workplace conflict or safety violations, certain types of accidents occur with greater frequency than others.
-The Ohio Bureau of Workers’ Compensation (BWC) claims data show that more than 60% of Ohio’s lost-time injury claims in 2010 were caused by slips, trips, falls and overexertion.
+However, whether construction accidents, factory accidents or accidents resulting from workplace conflict or safety violations, certain types of accidents occur with frequency greater than others.
+The Ohio Bureau of Workers’ Compensation (BWC) claims data show that over 60% of Ohio’s lost-time injury claims in 2010 were caused by slips, trips, falls and overexertion.

 1) Slips, Trips & Falls on the job:

 Nearly one-third (30%) of lost-time injury claims result from slips, trips and falls (not to be confused with the Steve Martin/John Candy movie “Planes, Trains and Automobiles”).
 They are largely associated with slipping on ice/snow, water/grease, defective flooring and tripping over objects.
-Such injuries at work can, perhaps surprisingly, result in significant disability resulting in lost wages, the need for work restrictions and even permanent disability.
-Workplace injuries can greatly impact a worker’s ability to perform gainful employment and thus earn a living.
+Such injuries at work can perhaps result in significant disability resulting in lost wages, the need for work restrictions and even permanent disability.
+Workplace injuries can greatly affect a worker’s ability to perform gainful employment and earn a living.
 They may also impair the ability to enjoy and perform even basic activities of daily living, whether on a temporary or permanent basis.
-The Workers’ Compensation system is designed to compensate and provide medical benefits for such injuries.
+The Workers’ Compensation system compensates and provides medical benefits for such injuries.

 2) Overexertion on the job: